AviatrixSystems/Docs/Support/support_center.rst

 * 4.0 Release supports `Logging to AWS Cloudwatch <https://docs.aviatrix.com/HowTos/cloudwatch.html>`_.
 Check it out!!
 * Syslogs are on not viewable on Controller.
 Please deploy an external service such as Cloudwatch, DataDog, Splunk, Logstash, SumoLogic, rsyslog.
 * Splunk Cloud is not supported yet.
 Only Splunk Enterprise is supported at this time.
+* Starting release 4.0, there is a daily connectivity check from all Aviatrix Gateways and Controller to the syslog server, when rsyslog is enabled.
+If any of the devices cannot reach the server successfully, an email is sent out to the admin with the Subject:"Failed to connect to Remote Syslog Server"